dgatf/logic_analyzer_rp2040/README.md

 Connect GPIOs to ground to enable/select.

 __Trigger type__
 Sump protocol has one trigger type and Pulseview sends first stage triggers only.
-If GPIO 20 is grounded, triggers are configured based on stages.
-Otherwise all triggers are trigger edges.
 GPIO 19 to GND: triggers based on stages (triggers from Pulseview are level triggers).
 If not grounded, all are edge triggers.

 __Debug mode__